gilascale/gila/README.md

 ### Non functional features

+- constant hashmap so we don't keep on generating new constants (i.e. for bools, nums and strings)
 - field constructors are wrong
 - loading prelude has all sorts of weird behaviour
 - instruction data is all in the enum